nickbrandt/GitLab/doc/api/vulnerabilities.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/10242) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.6.

 NOTE: **Note:**
-Former Vulnerabilities API was renamed to Vulnerability Findings API and its documentation was moved to [a different location](vulnerability_findings.md).
+The former Vulnerabilities API was renamed to Vulnerability Findings API and its documentation was moved to [a different location](vulnerability_findings.md).
-This document describes the new Vulnerabilities API that provides access to [Standalone Vulnerabilities](https://gitlab.com/groups/gitlab-org/-/epics/634).
+This document now describes the new Vulnerabilities API that provides access to [Standalone Vulnerabilities](https://gitlab.com/groups/gitlab-org/-/epics/634).

 CAUTION: **Caution:**